-The Group's major financial instruments include trade receivables, financial assets at FVTPL, other receivables, restricted bank deposits, cash and cash equivalents and trade and other payables.
+The Group's major financial instruments include trade receivables, financial assets at FVTPL, other receivables, cash and cash equivalents, term deposits with initial terms of over three months and trade and other payables.
 Details of these financial instruments are disclosed in respective notes.
-The risks associated with these financial instruments include market risk (mainly foreign currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
+The risks associated with these financial instruments include market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.